 Methodology

-We evaluate each company that buys houses for cash based on four core criteria and create a weighted score:
+We evaluate each company that buys houses for cash based on four core criteria:

 Service quality